Recalibrating binary probabilistic classifiers: Approaches to recalibration

 The score $S$ in \eqref{eq:ROCLogit} can be chosen as $\eta_P(X)$ or any probabilistic classifier which approximates $\eta_P(X)$.
 The target prior probability $q$ is known by general assumption for this paper.
-Similarly to Section~\ref{se:CSPD}, for QMM to work one has to make the assumption that a prudent choice of $AUC_S$ under the target distribution (defined as implied AUC by \eqref{eq:Bayes} and \eqref{eq:MannWhitney} below) is informed by $AUC_S$ observed in the training dataset such that by \eqref{eq:cc} also parameter $c$ is known.
+Similarly to Section~\ref{se:CSPD}, for QMM to work one has to make the assumption that a prudent choice of $AUC_S$ under the target distribution (defined as implied AUC by \eqref{eq:Bayes} and \eqref{eq:MannWhitney} above) is informed by $AUC_S$ observed in the training dataset such that by \eqref{eq:cc} also parameter $c$ is known.

 However, the distribution function $F_0$ of the score $S$ conditional on $Y=0$ appearing in \eqref{eq:ROCLogit} is assumed not to be known under the target distribution since by general assumption for this paper, only the features but not the labels can be observed in the test dataset.
-Making use of \eqref{eq:ROCLogit} therefore requires an iterative approach where in each step a refined estimate of the negative class-conditional score distribution $F_0$ is calculated.
-The numerical example of Section~\ref{se:examples} below suggests that such an iterative approaches converges as long as the prior probability $q$ is small.
+Making use of \eqref{eq:ROCLogit} therefore requires an iterative approach where in each step a refined estimate of the negative class-conditional score distribution function $F_0$ is calculated.

+Denote by $f$ an unconditional density of $S$ under $Q$ and by $f_0$ a density of $F_0$.
+Then the posterior probability $Q[Y=1\,|\,S=s]$ can be represented as (see, e.g., Section~2.4.2 of \citealp{tasche2017fisher})

+In the case of scores $S$ under a discrete or empirical distribution, as described in Appendices \ref{se:AUCauto} and \ref{se:empDist}, \eqref{eq:fixedPoint} can be treated as a fixed point equation for the probabilities $Q[S=s\,|\,Y=0] = f_0(s)$ and be solved by a straightforward fixed-point iteration with intial values $Q[S=s]$, $s \in \mathcal{S}$.
+The numerical example of Section~\ref{se:examples} below suggests that such an iterative approach converges as long as the prior probability $q$ is small and, hence, $f$ and $f_0$ are close to each other.

 A further issue when making \eqref{eq:ROCLogit} operational may occur when the class-conditional distribution function $F_0$ or any function approximating it takes the value $1$.
 In particular, this will happen if $F_0$ is approximated by an empirical distribution function.
 Then the term $\Phi^{-1}\bigl(F_0(s)\bigr)$ is ill-defined.
 See Appendix~\ref{se:empDist} for a workaround to deal with this issue.